Smith theory and cyclic base change functoriality: Introduction

 \subsection{Organization of the paper}

-The structure of this paper is as follows.
+The outline of this paper is as follows.

+In \S \ref{sec: excursion}, we define \emph{excursion algebras} and recall their relation to Langlands parameters.
+We explain functoriality from the perspective of excursion algebras.

-\begin{itemize} \item In \S \ref{sec: generalities}, we review the basic framework of sheaf-theoretic Smith theory from \cite{Tr19}.
-We introduce the notion of Tate categories, the Smith functor $\Psm$ and its properties, Tate cohomology, and explain the relation to classical equivariant localization theorems for $\Z/p\Z$-actions.
+In \S \ref{sec: generalities}, we generalize the basic framework of \emph{sheaf-theoretic Smith theory} from \cite{Tr19, RW}, which worked for topological spaces and finite type schemes respectively, to locally finite type schemes.
+This is needed because our spaces of interest are not of finite type.
+More specifically, we introduce the notion of Tate categories, the Smith functor $\Psm$ and its properties, Tate cohomology, and explain the relation to classical equivariant localization theorems for $\Z/p\Z$-actions.

-\item In \S \ref{sec: parity}, we recall the fundamentals of parity sheaves due to Juteau-Mautner-Williamson, and the analogous notion of ``Tate-parity sheaves'' due to Leslie-Lonergan.
-We explain how to combine these with the functor $\Psm$ to construct a base change functor for parity objects in the Satake category.
-In terms of the analogy between our method and the twisted trace formula (Remark \ref{rem: analogy}), this functor plays the categorified role of the base change homomorphism for Hecke algebras.
+In \S \ref{sec: parity}, we recall the fundamentals of parity sheaves due to Juteau-Mautner-Williamson, and the analogous notion of ``Tate-parity sheaves'' due to Leslie-Lonergan.
+We explain how to combine these with the functor $\Psm$ to construct a \emph{base change functor} for parity objects in the Satake category.
+This functor plays the categorified role of the base change homomorphism for Hecke algebras.